 63. Breath sounds that were diminished in an area where they were previously normal may indicate what?

-It occurs when the endotracheal tube has been pushed in too far causing gas flow to the left lung to be absent.
-Breathe sounds will be absent on the left side.
+It occurs when the endotracheal tube is pushed in too far, resulting in no gas flow to the left lung.
+Breath sounds will be absent on the left side.

 66. What is the purpose of a ventilator circuit change?